 Marek Napiórkowski is a leading Polish jazz guitarist and composer.
 For many years he has proven himself as an all-around artist with unique musical language of his own.
 Difficult to put labels on: with each musical journey, he takes us into even more intriguing worlds, bound together with his signature sound.
 Ever since the beginning of his career, his name has been featured in the top musician rankings.
-Since 2012, the readers of Jazz Forum magazine have consistently selected him as the Jazz Guitarist of the Year.Napiórkowski has been acclaimed by both the industry and critics becoming an eleven time nominee, and in 2019 awarded FRYDERYK Music Award.
+Since 2012, the readers of Jazz Forum magazine have consistently selected him as the Jazz Guitarist of the Year.Napiórkowski has been acclaimed by both the industry and critics becoming an thirteen time nominee, and in 2019 awarded FRYDERYK Music Award.

 His name has been credited on more than 150 albums with various artists.
 His solo albums include:

 Hipokamp (2019, AGORA) - an album made with Jan Smoczynski, Paweł Dobrowolski, Luis Ribeiro and Adam Pieronczyk

 Szukaj w snach (2018, AGORA) - an album with lullabies for children made with Natalia Kukulska